awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 To connect an external Kubernetes cluster to view in Amazon EKS, see [Amazon EKS Connector](eks-connector.md)\.

 **Important**
 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
 Initially, only that IAM user can make calls to the Kubernetes API server using `kubectl`\.
-For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
+For more information, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running `kubectl` commands on your cluster\.

 You can create a cluster with `eksctl`, the AWS Management Console, or the AWS CLI\.